sindweller2/flutter_test/README.md

 # Flutter Test

-A click counter using dialog app using Flutter 3.3.10.
+A click counter app using dialog using Flutter 3.3.10